Explore

 The temple is managed by the local priests of Gopeshwar.
 It is raw, intimate, and deeply silent.

-→ See full itinerary with altitude profileRated easy.
+→ See full itinerary with altitude profileRated moderate.
 Consistent steep ascent on stone-paved forest trails.
 High impact rocky terrain at the ridge.
 Final descent on stone steps is physically punishing.

 → See difficulty breakdown and fitness guidePackages range from ₹11,500 – ₹19,500.
 Inclusions and hidden costs vary by operator tier.